Stagecoach Group plc – Annual report – 27 April 2019

 1.8.10 Anti-corruption and anti-bribery

 The Group has an anti-bribery and anti-corruption framework in place.
-The Group’s attitude to bribery and corruption is set by the Board of Directors and is reflected in the Group Code of Conduct (see section 1.8.2 of this Annual Report).
+The Group’s attitude to bribery and corruption is set by the Board of Directors and is reflected in the Group Code of Conduct (see section 1.8.2).
 It is our policy:

-- that all officers, employees and representatives of Stagecoach must use the Group’s property and information technology appropriately and responsibly;
+• that all officers, employees and representatives of Stagecoach must use the Group’s property and information technology appropriately and responsibly; and

 The Group also has a number of other internal controls in place designed to minimise the risk of anti-bribery and anti-corruption.